You're currently viewing a development (Git) version of AssaultCube's documentation.

 Where is my "AssaultCube home folder"?

-The "AssaultCube home folder" is used to save all of your AssaultCube screenshots, settings and maps.
+The "AssaultCube home (profile) folder" is used to save all of your AssaultCube screenshots, settings, maps, etc.

 You may also use this directory to add new content to the game found elsewhere, such as